Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 - Adjusting the minumum PWM duty cycle for the fan to continue running
 - The fan speed increasing and decreasing the transient timing factor

-The following hardware will be needed to implement the three modes:
+The following hardware shall be implemented for the three modes:

 - A power management system used to power the tool.
 This system should be able to switch between being powered by a USB or by the 10 to 40 VDC coming from the power bus.
 - An advanced microcontroller that has the capabilites to generate PWM signals, can have a tachometer as an input and has signal processing capabilites.